technicallyagd/unpack/readme.md

 tim.lunpack(name, job) # creates name, job with let and assign respective member values to them

-tim.lunpack(job, name = otherName) # you can also unpack into custom names using '='
+tim.lunpack(job, otherName = name) # you can also unpack into custom names using '='

 # will not invoke proc chain multiple times
 tim.someProcWithSideEffects(arg).lunpack(name, job)